 The Kildare Village Outlet Center

 There is, however, another big magnet in the neighborhood (which may attract females most) – the Kildare Village, an outlet center of epic proportions right next to the motorway.
-If you are travelling light, yet with big suitcases (and pockets), you may want to stop here as well … on offer are, amongst others, goods by Armani, Barbour, Boss, Brooks Brothers, Calvin Klein, Crabtree & Evelyn, Diesel, DKNY, Escada, Falke, Fossil, French Connection, Gucci, Guess, Heidi Klum Intimates, Jaeger, Karen Millen, Lacoste, Le Creuset, Levi's, Longines, Louise Kennedy, Lulu Guinness, Polo Ralph Lauren, Samsonite, Superdry, Swarovski, Swatch, The North Face, Timberland, Tissot, Tommy Hilfiger, Versace, Villeroy & Boch, and Zwilling.
-You may need to remortgage …though be warned, prices are not necessarily that competitive compared to home, as the discounts start with high Irish retail prices.
+If you are traveling light, yet with big suitcases (and pockets), you may want to stop here as well.
+On offer are, amongst others, goods by Armani, Barbour, Boss, Brooks Brothers, Calvin Klein, Crabtree & Evelyn, Diesel, DKNY, Escada, Falke, Fossil, French Connection, Gucci, Guess, Heidi Klum Intimates, Jaeger, Karen Millen, Lacoste, Le Creuset, Levi's, Longines, Louise Kennedy, Lulu Guinness, Polo Ralph Lauren, Samsonite, Superdry, Swarovski, Swatch, The North Face, Timberland, Tissot, Tommy Hilfiger, Versace, Villeroy & Boch, and Zwilling.
+Be warned: prices are not necessarily that competitive compared to home, as the discounts start with high Irish retail prices.

 After your visit to Kildare (and if you still have money to continue your vacation), rejoin the M7 and keep going west.
 After a while, the M8 splits off in a southerly direction – take this motorway.Continue to 5 of 6 below.